prebid/Prebid.js/README.md

 ### Example code ###

 **Include the prebid.js libraray**
+Note that you need to host `prebid.js` locally or on a CDN and update the reference in the code snippet below for `cdn.host.com/prebid.min.js
 ```javascript
 (function() {
         var d = document, pbs = d.createElement('script'), pro = d.location.protocal;